-Adderall may be habit-forming, and this medicine is a drug of abuse.
+This medication contains a combination of amphetamine and dextroamphetamine, which are central nervous system stimulants.
+It may be habit-forming and is often a drug of abuse.
 Stimulants such as Adderall have caused stroke, heart attack, and sudden death in people with high blood pressure, heart disease, or a heart defect.

-Adderall is available in tablet form or in an extended-release capsule.
-There are various dosages recognizable by their shapes, colors, and sizes.
+The drug is available in tablet form or in an extended-release capsule.
+There are various dosages recognizable by their shapes, colours, and sizes.

 Individuals have reported the use of Adderall to offset the effects of alcohol.
-They do not get as drunk as they would when taking Adderall.
-Which can result in serious impairment, including death from alcohol poisoning.
+They do not get as drunk as they would when taking the medication, which can result in serious impairment, including death from alcohol poisoning.

-Physical tolerance, the user needs larger doses to achieve the high, is a sign a person is addicted to Adderall.
-Also, the individual may feel that without the drug they cannot have a normal life and to deal with everyday situations.
-Going without a regular dose may make them unreasonable, agitated and in some cases, they can become aggressive.
+Physical tolerance (the user needs larger doses to achieve the effect) is a sign a person is addicted.
+Also, the individual may feel that without the drug, they cannot have a normal life and deal with everyday situations.
+Going without a regular dose may make them unreasonable, agitated and, in some cases, they can become aggressive.

 Chronic long-term abuse signs are: